myelintek/documentation/user/lab.rst

 #) It is possible to run the program by clicking on the *run* button.

     .. note::
+        #) This *VSCode* feature is currently unstable.
+           It is suggested turning back to the MLSteam's Jupyter interface if you have some problems running the experiments remotely through *VSCode*.
         #) Python 3.7 or higher is needed for this feature.
            You may install a supported Python version in a lab by running the commands in a terminal: